Fantom-foundation/data-hashing-authentication/README.md

 ## Deployment Using Lachesis

 This is an example script for the contract deployment using Lachesis JavaScript console.
-Please make sure you have a working Lachesis binary installed and running to bo able to use this deployment script.
+Please make sure you have a working Lachesis binary installed and running to be able to use this deployment script.

 1. Open Lachesis JavaScript console `lachesis attach`.